 Traceroute Test.
-To test the performance of a connect, click the Traceroute button.
-Enter the address of the PC whose connection you wish to test and click the Ping button.
-The Traceroute Test screen will show if the test was successful.
-To stop the test, click the Stop button.
-Click the Clear Log button to clear the screen.
-Click the Close button to return to the Diagnostics screen.
+To test the performance of a connect, enter the address of the PC whose connection you wish to test and click the Start Test button.
+The test field will show if the test was successful.
+To stop the test, click the Abort Test button.
+Click the Clear button to clear the screen.